 Trans fats can also raise cholesterol levels.
-Trans fats can be found naturally at low levels in some foods, such as those from animals, including meat and dairy products.
+These fats can be found naturally at low levels in some foods, such as animal products, including meat and dairy.

 Artificial trans fats can be found in hydrogenated fat, so some processed foods such as biscuits and cakes will contain trans fats.

-As part of a healthy diet, try to cut down on foods containing trans fats or saturated fats, and replace them with foods containing unsaturated fats.
+To help you have a healthy diet, try to cut down on foods that contain trans fats or saturated fats, and replace them with foods containing unsaturated fats.